aircoremike/aircoremike.github.io/tasks.md

 Tasks
     - Materials page
-        - correct slide sizing for tablet and phone
+        - correct gap between slide title and desc on mobile
+        - force hamburger on tablet portrait on home and materials
     - Research page (white paper)
     - Services Page
     - About Us Page